djFatNerd/ulu-main/README.md

 ## License

 This repository redistributes only original code authored for the semantic dataset workflow.
-Consult the upstream VIRL project for licensing terms related to any remaining files.
+Refer to the repository license for additional details.